RCC0149/ANA680-Machine-Learning-Deployment/README.md

 - **Cloud Platforms:** Heroku, AWS (SageMaker)
 - **Orchestration:** Kubernetes, Minikube

-Students are encouraged to justify and select appropriate tools for each stage of the ML lifecycle rather than following a single prescribed stack :contentReference[oaicite:2]{index=2}.
+Students are encouraged to justify and select appropriate tools for each stage of the ML lifecycle rather than following a single prescribed stack.

 ---